VolcaTech/UniversalLoginRNStarter/README.md

 #### iOS

 1. Clone the GitHub repository to your machine.
-2. Run `yarn install` to get all of the packages required.
+2. Run `yarn` to get all of the packages required.
+3. Run `./postinstall-npm-script.sh`.
-3. Run `npm run start --reset-cache` to start the bundler.
+4. Run `npm run start --reset-cache` to start the bundler.
-4. Open ios directory in Xcode.
+5. Open ios directory in Xcode.
-5. Run the project by clicking the play button.
+6. Run the project by clicking the play button.

 #### Android

 1. Clone the GitHub repository to your machine.
-2. Run `yarn install` to get all of the packages required.
+2. Run `yarn` to get all of the packages required.
+3. Run `./postinstall-npm-script.sh`
-3. Run `npm run start --reset-cache` to start the bundler.
+4. Run `npm run start --reset-cache` to start the bundler.
-4. Open android directory on Android Studio.
+5. Open android directory on Android Studio.
-5. Run the project by clicking the play button.
+6. Run the project by clicking the play button.

 ## Hacking
 Run example and create an identity by following instructions - [tutorial](https://github.com/EthWorks/UniversalLoginSDK/blob/master/Tutorial.md).